josebiaggio/css-curriculum-challenge/README.md

 # About project

-A professional resume created using HTML and CSS in module 1 of **Santander Coders 2021**.
+Static page created using HTML and CSS.
+The purpose of this project was to create a professional resume.
+This was a project from module 1 of **Santander Coders 2021**.

 ## Layout web
 ![Web 1](https://github.com/josebiaggio/professional-resume-example/blob/main/assets/professional-resume-example.png)